 Upcoming classes include:

-Please contact the relevant shops for more information and bookings for knitting classes and book for natural dye classes via my shop.
-You can also subscribe to my newsletter for updates on classes and email me at email@example.com if you’d like me to facilitate a group or private class for you.
+Please contact the relevant venues for more information and bookings for classes or book for my natural dye classes via my shop.
+You can also subscribe to my newsletter for updates on classes and email me at email@example.com if you’d like me to facilitate a group or private class.